01 Jan January 2016 Discussion Post: Favorite Creepypastas of 2015

 - Please give us some detail as to why you picked the story/stories that you did – don’t just drop a name and hit send, tell us what you liked about each story, why it stuck in your brain after reading, and why you felt it was deserving of recognition above all the rest.

 - As always, please be polite.
 Don’t insult each other if you disagree, and please don’t say rude things about authors or stories just because you don’t think someone’s pick was top-tier.
 Don’t fall into the trap of bringing down one person’s work in order to boost up your favorites.
-This post is to celebrate and talk about the stories that we really loved over the past year, not insult or mock the ones that we did not enjoy as much.
-Let’s not start 2015 with unnecessary negativity!
+This post is to celebrate and talk about the stories that we really loved over the past year; any comments mocking or bashing specific authors or stories will not be approved.
+Let’s not start 2016 with unnecessary negativity!

 🔔 More stories from author: